How to eat vegan while traveling.

 Pizza is always easy to find as well.
 Ask if their crust has eggs or dairy.
 If not, then order a veggie pizza, no cheese and extra sauce.
 I love my pizza nice and saucy.

-How I order vegan at common fast food chains
+🍟 Learn how to order vegan at fast food chains

 I have traveled all over the U.S. as well as internationally.
 I can always find vegan options by looking for a handful of common restaurants that I know are easy to order vegan at.

-Check out my blog where I tell you exactly what I order at common fast food chains next.
+Check out my blog on how to order vegan at fast food chains, next!

 I show you how to order at Burger king, Taco bell, Tropical smoothie cafe, White castle, and many more.